Mix the atta flour and salt in a large bowl. Add the water and oil and mix. Knead lightly for about 4 minutes.

-I’m by no means a pastry purist, and will happily crack open the Pampas if time is tight.
-Home-made pastry is lovely though, and well worth the trouble for special occasions.
-The trick is to bring the pastry together as quickly as you can, and to keep the ingredients (and yourself) well-chilled.
+I’m by no means a pastry purist, and will happily crack open the Pampas (or for special occasions, the Carême) if time is truly tight.
+Home-made shortcrust is lovely though, and well worth the effort if you can rustle up a spare hour.
+It’s quite simple to make – the trick is to bring the pastry together as quickly as you can, and to keep the ingredients (and yourself) well-chilled.
 Don’t over-knead it or the heat from your hands will melt the butter; and your pastry will end up chewy.
 Rub the flour and butter together with your fingertips only as your palms are quite warm.
 On really hot days, you can chill the flour before use too.
 I keep a freezer block handy when making pastry; and periodically lay my hands on it to keep them nice and cold.
 I’m not a fan of continually running my hands under a cold tap, as a pastry-encrusted tap is not a pretty sight and bloody hard to clean.

 Sweet shortcrust pastry

 4 cups (600g) plain (all-purpose) flour

 300g (10 oz/2½ sticks) chilled unsalted butter, chopped

 Sift the flour and icing sugar into a large bowl.
 Rub in the butter with your fingertips until the mixture resembles almond meal.
 Add the egg yolks and water, gently mixing, until the dough comes together.